 - A. Establishment.
-The County Administrator shall be responsible for developing, maintaining and administering a position classification and pay plan covering all employees in the classified service of Cook County, Georgia.
-Such plan shall be approved and amended by recommendation of the County Commission, and shall constitute the official approved system of grouping positions into appropriate classes and pay scales. - B. Definitions.
-For the purpose of this section, the following words shall have the meanings respectively ascribed to them below. - 1.
-To "allocate" a position shall mean assigning the position to an appropriate class on the basis of the similarity of work performed and level of responsibility inherent in the position. - 2.
-A "class" shall mean a group of positions (or one position) that: - a. has similar duties and responsibilities; - b. requires like qualifications; and - c. can be equitably compensated by the same salary range. - 3.
+The County Administrator shall be responsible for developing, maintaining and administering a position classification and pay plan covering all employees in the classified service.
+Such plan shall be approved and amended by the County Commission, and shall constitute the official approved system of grouping positions into appropriate classes and pay scales. - B. Definitions.
+For the purpose of this section, the following words shall have the meanings respectively ascribed to them below. - To "allocate" a position shall mean assigning the position to an appropriate class on the basis of the similarity of work performed and level of responsibility inherent in the position. - 2.
+A "class" shall mean a group of positions (or one position) that: - a. has similar duties and responsibilities; - b. requires like qualifications; - c. can be equitably compensated by the same compensation range; and - d. has the same FLSA classification. - 3.
 The "class title" shall be the official designation or name of the class as stated in the job description.
 It shall be used on all personnel records and actions.
 Different working or office titles may be used for purposes of internal administration. - 4.
 A "position" shall mean a group of currently assigned duties and responsibilities requiring the full or part-time employment of one person.
-A position may be occupied or vacant.

-5. "Reclassification" shall mean the assignment of an existing position from one class to a different class due to a significant change in duties or responsibilities.
+A position may be occupied or vacant. - 5.
+"Reclassification" shall mean the assignment of an existing position from one class to a different class